babu684/Ising-Sim-2D-Shahjahaan/README.md

 4. Double-click `IsingApp.exe` to launch.

 If this doesn't work then you can simply download the whole folder from github and extract the executable(It also has all the .dll files to go along with it).

+## Update 1 :

+I have added a simple testing tool which plots the Ising sim results over multiple temps and exports it out into a .csv file which can be used anywhere.
+It saves the Heat Capacity and Average Energy.
+Hope this is nice. <3